 12.)
 String Beans

-Most of the vegetables require partial shade.
-Lettuce is more of a cool temperature crop and while sun is healthy for growth, it will do well in the shade.
+Lettuce is more of a cool temperature crop and while sun is healthy for growth, it should do well in partial shade.
 Now, what we should have done is planted all the lettuce at weekly intervals so that it isn’t all ready at the same time.
 Dean eats a salad every single night for dinner, so I don’t think it will be a problem in our household.

 You can see that a lot of leaves gather in this area.
 Leaves are fine, it’s like mulch which will eventually break down into the soil.
 The purpose of mulch is to basically moderate the soil temperature and keep the weeds down!